Same Old Story: My Experience with Conversation Repetition, Looping with Dementia

 View all responsesStorytime videos

-Learning about dad
+Learning about Dad

-One day I asked my dad why he chose to serve in the Air Force.
+One day, I asked my dad why he chose to serve in the Air Force.
 He said he loved his country and liked the color of the Air Force uniforms.
-I then directed the conversation to the Purple Heart he was awarded for his service in Korean War.
+I then directed the conversation to the Purple Heart he was awarded for his service in the Korean War.
 Dad started to talk about a very specific day during the war that he hadn't talked about before.

 Join the conversation